julelang/jule/README.md

 > Some changes may be unstable or affected by compiler or API issues.
 > If you encounter any problems, please report them through the [Jule Issue Tracker](https://github.com/julelang/jule/issues).
 > You can also join the [Discord community](https://discord.gg/XNSUUDuGGQ) to discuss the language, get help, or contribute to its development.

+## Why

+We love the simplicity and developer experience of Go.

+We love the efficiency and performance of C.

+We recognize and respect the safety goals addressed by Rust, but we believe that safety should not require constantly fighting the compiler.

+We want a language that delivers the productivity of Go while achieving the performance characteristics of C. A language that is safe by default, yet flexible enough to stay out of your way when you need full control.

+Most importantly, we refuse to abandon existing C and C++ codebases or rewrite thousands of lines of proven code just to adopt a new language.
+We want more than temporary bridges or fragile workarounds.
+We want interoperability to be a first-class, intentional part of the language design.

 ## Community